Sazzil/Opus-blog/README.md

-# nextjs-blog
+# My Blog site based on NextJs
- A Blog site based on Next Js
+ This site is devloped using the nextJs fundamentals